 DGRS exists to pay benefits to its members.
-Members of the System include active non-uniformed City employees, retirees, and their beneficiaries.
+Members of the System include active nonuniformed city employees, retirees, and their beneficiaries.
 Active members still employed with the City on and after July 1, 2014 earn service credit that entitles them to receive benefits in the future in Component I, but not in Component II, which, as noted above, has been frozen.
 Both the employer and municipal plan sponsor for the System, the City, and actively employed members have historically contributed to the System (the employee contributions were voluntary prior to July 1, 2014).
 Retirees, their beneficiaries, and disabled members are those currently receiving benefits, though the City elected in fiscal year 2015 to transition new disability claims from the benefit program administered by the System to one administered by a third-party insurance carrier.

 Component I of DGRS is a newly created plan (effective July I, 2014), with more active members earning service credit than members eligible to receive or receiving benefits.
-As of June 30, 2015, there were 4,997 active members, with 212 retirees and 149 terminated plan members entitled to, but not yet receiving benefits.
+As of June 30, 2016, there were 4,235 active members, with 125 retirees and 1,073 terminated plan members entitled to but not yet receiving benefits.

 Component II of DGRS is a relatively mature plan in that there are more members receiving current benefits than active members.
-As of June 30, 2015, in Component II there were 4,688 active members, with 11,884 members receiving benefits, and 2,732 terminated plan members entitled to but not yet receiving benefits.
+As of June 30, 2016, in Component II there were 3,236 active members, with 11,926 members receiving benefits, and 3,588 terminated plan members entitled to but not yet receiving benefits.
 On June 30, 2014, the Emergency Manager of the City of Detroit issued Order #30, which froze Component II.
 After that date, no new employees were allowed to participate in Component II and benefit accruals for members with respect to service rendered prior to July 1, 2014 were frozen based on the member's years of service, average final compensation, and the pension multiplier formula as of the freeze date.
 Employees working after July 1, 2014 are now earning service credit in the Hybrid Plan, or Component I.

 By way of background, a brief review of the City's migration from the Legacy Plan to the Hybrid Plan is appropriate.
 On June 30, 2014, the Emergency Manager of the City of Detroit issued Order #30, which froze Component II.
 After that date, no new employees were allowed to participate in Component II and benefit accruals for members with respect to service rendered prior to July I, 2014 were frozen based on the member's years of service, average final compensation, and the pension multiplier formula as of the freeze date.
 Employees working after July I, 2014 are now earning service credit in the Hybrid Plan, or Component I. On July I, 2014, the City first published the Combined Plan with the city clerk.
-By August I, 2014, the City completed the payroll information systems project transitions required to allow now-mandatory employee contributions to be contributed to Component I. The City completed payment of its employer contributions for the first year fiscal year of Component I as of June 30, 2015, and later successfully met its employer contribution obligations for Component I's second year as of June 30, 2016.
+By August I, 2014, the City completed the payroll information systems project transitions required to allow now-mandatory employee contributions to be contributed to Component I.

-On October 19, 2014, the Emergency Manager issued Order No. 43, which amended and restated the Combined Plan.
-On December 8, 2014, before leaving office, the Emergency Manager issued Order No. 44, which again amended and restated the Combined Plan.
+On October 19, 2014, the emergency manager issued Order No. 43, which amended and restated the Combined Plan.
+On December 8, 2014, before leaving office, the emergency manager issued Order No. 44, which again amended and restated the Combined Plan.
 According to Order No. 44, the latest amendments and restatements to the Combined Plan conformed the Combined Plan terms to the requirements of the City's bankruptcy plan, and made clarifying modifications.
 The Combined Plan is available at DGRS's website, www.rscd.org.